ncachanosky/econ-lecture-notes/content/econometrics/02_Introduction/_index.md

 Now, some terminology.
 The left-hand variable $(q^D)$ is called the dependent variable.
 The right-hand variables are called the **regressors** (the *independent* variables).

 {{% callout warning %}}
-In econometrics, the word **explanation** means that a change of a variable is correlated ("explains") part of the change of the dependent variable.
+In econometrics, the word **explanation** means that **changes in a regressor** are correlated with **changes** in the dependent variable.

+The **change** in one regressor *explains* **part** of the **change** of the dependent variable.

-In econometrics, the word **explanation** does not have a *cause-effect* meaning: It does not mean that a change of a regressor is the cause of a change in the dependent variable
+In econometrics, the word **explanation** does not have a *cause-effect* meaning.
+An econometric model is silent about whether the **change** in one regressor is the **cause** of changes in the dependent variable.
 {{% /callout %}}

-## Regression and causality
+### Regression and causality

-*Cause and effect* relationships belong to the realm of economic *theory*.
-Econometrics is about *measurement*.
+**Cause and effect** relationships belong to the realm of economic **theory**.
+Econometrics is about **measurement**.
 A regression captures correlations between variables, that is, co-movements.
 Regardless of how strong a correlation is, the fact that two variables are somehow correlated does not mean in itself there is a cause-effect relationship between them.

-The fact that an econometrics model is built over an economic theory, or over some cause-effect hunch, does not mean a regression is showing causality.
-For instance, variables $x$ and $y$ may have no causality relationship and still be correlated if both of them are independnetly related to the same variable $z$.
+The fact that an econometrics model is built over an economic theory, or over some cause-effect theory, does not mean a regression is showing causality.
+For instance, variables $x$ and $y$ may have no causality relationship and still be correlated if both of them are independently related to the same variable $z$.
 The overlap of a regression over a theory should not led us to confussion about what a regression can and cannot show.

 {{% callout note %}}
 A regression shows **correlations**, it does not show or prove **causality**.